MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/node/basic.md

+---
+description: Simple Node.js workflow with GH Actions
+---
 # Basic
-> Simple Node.js workflow with GH Actions

 A simple CI flow to check and build a Node app using GitHub Actions.